verovm/usenix-atc21/README.md

  docker stack deploy -c  docker-compose.yaml CF
  ```
  These commands run the experiment as docker services.
- Now, periodically monitor the service logs, which will contain speed of the execution, by using the following command:
+ Now, periodically monitor the service logs, which will contain the speed of the execution, by using the following command:
  ```
  docker service logs CF_master
  ```